spiermar/d3-flame-graph/README.md

 <a name="width" href="#width">#</a> flamegraph.<b>width</b>(<i>[size]</i>)

 Graph width in px.
 Defaults to 960px if not set.
-If <i>size</i> is specified, it will set the graph width, otherwise it will return the flame graph object.
+If <i>size</i> is specified, it will set the graph width, otherwise it will return the current graph width.

 <a name="height" href="#height">#</a> flamegraph.<b>height</b>(<i>[size]</i>)

 Graph height in px.
 Defaults to the number of cell rows times <a name="cellHeight" href="#cellHeight"><b>cellHeight</b></a> if not set.
-If <i>size</i> is specified, it will set the cell height, otherwise it will return the flame graph object.
+If <i>size</i> is specified, it will set the cell height, otherwise it will return the current graph height.

 <a name="cellHeight" href="#cellHeight">#</a> flamegraph.<b>cellHeight</b>(<i>[size]</i>)

 Cell height in px.
 Defaults to 18px if not set.
-If <i>size</i> is specified, it will set the cell height, otherwise it will return the flame graph object.
+If <i>size</i> is specified, it will set the cell height, otherwise it will return the current cell height.

 <a name="minFrameSize" href="#minFrameSize">#</a> flamegraph.<b>minFrameSize</b>(<i>[size]</i>)

 Minimum size of a frame, in px, to be displayed in the flame graph.
 Defaults to 0px if not set.
-If <i>size</i> is specified, it will set the minimum frame size, otherwise it will return the flame graph object.
+If <i>size</i> is specified, it will set the minimum frame size, otherwise it will return the current minimum frame size.

 <a name="title" href="#title">#</a> flamegraph.<b>title</b>(<i>[title]</i>)

 Title displayed on top of graph.
 Defaults to empty if not set.
-If <i>title</i> is specified, it will set the title displayed on the graph, otherwise it will return the flame graph object.
+If <i>title</i> is specified, it will set the title displayed on the graph, otherwise it will return the current title.

 <a name="tooltip" href="#tooltip">#</a> flamegraph.<b>tooltip</b>(<i>[enabled]</i>)

 Enables/disables display of tooltips on frames.
 Defaults to <i>true</i> if not set.
 It can be set to a [d3-tip configurable function](https://github.com/Caged/d3-tip/blob/master/docs/initializing-tooltips.md), which will replace the default function and display a fully customized tooltip.
 Else, if a truthy value, uses a default label function.
-If a value is specified, it will enable/disable tooltips, otherwise it will return the flame graph object.
+If a value is specified, it will enable/disable tooltips, otherwise it will return the current tooltip configuration.

 Class should be specified in order to correctly render the tooltip.
 The default "d3-flame-graph-tip" is available for use too.